embercsi/ember-csi/README.md

 For example to test with the LVM driver on our development environment we can just run the following commands from the root of the `cinderlib-csi` project:

 *Note*: The iscsi IP addresses are auto-assigned in the [lvm](examples/baremetal/lvm) env file.
-You may change these IP addresses if desired.
+You may change these IP addresses if desired:

 ```
     $ cd tmp